kobotoolbox/kpi/CODING_STYLE_FE.md

 ### Naming is hard

 - singular for objects (`user`), plural for arrays/maps/etc (`users`), suffix for primitives (`userName`).
-- don’t use Systems Hungarian (e.g. `strExample`), because let’s don’t duplicate intellisense.
+- don't use Systems Hungarian (e.g. `strExample`), because let's don't duplicate intellisense.
 Except for boolean type, because it reads nice, e.g. `isExample`, `hasExample`, etc.
 - use [Hungarian Notation](https://www.joelonsoftware.com/2005/05/11/making-wrong-code-look-wrong/) where appropriate (indicate *kind* of the type).
 Examples: `input` and `inputSanitized` or other way around `inputRaw` and `input`, your choice.
 - boilerplate snippets:
   - `const exampleQuery = useExampleQuery()` for react query hook usage.